All posts

 • Does the widget render fully without JavaScript errors on your theme?

 A review app that's visually broken, slow to load, or that fails silently on some devices is worse than no reviews at all.
+Review apps are also one of the common contributors to app bloat that slows Shopify store speed — make sure any review platform you use loads asynchronously to avoid impacting page load.

 Reviews are one of the highest-leverage conversion tools available to consumer brands.
 Most stores have them.
 Fewer use them well.
 Getting the placement, filtering, recency, and response strategy right is often enough to meaningfully move add-to-cart rates without touching anything else on the page.